pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

           * Maintain a persistent list of named WBEM servers and execute operations on them by name.

-      Pywbemcli implements command groups and subcommands to execute the CIM/XML operations defined by the DMTF CIM Operations Over HTTP specification(DSP0201) specification.
+      Pywbemcli implements command groups and subcommands to execute the CIM-XML operations defined by the DMTF CIM Operations Over HTTP specification(DSP0201) specification.